QuilhaSoft/jasperPHP-OpenServer/README.md

     ```bash
     cp backend12/.env.example backend12/.env
     ```
     Open `backend12/.env` and configure your database connection and other settings.
-Ensure `JASPER_API_URL`, `JASPER_USERNAME`, and `JASPER_PASSWORD` are correctly set to point to your JasperReports Server instance.

 7.  **Generate Application Key:**
     Generate a unique application key for Laravel: